api-integration-samples/agentic-portal-quickstart/README.md

 ## Supported features
 - Register using a Google account in the portal.
 - Browse Tools (REST, MCP) & Agents (A2A).
-- Create app subscriptions & credentials for APIs.
+- Create app subscriptions & credentials.
 - Explore and test APIs using OpenAPI documentation (available now), MCP and A2A inspectors (coming soon).
 - Get code snippets to integrate REST, MCP & A2A with [Agent Development Kit](https://google.github.io/adk-docs/) agents.
 - Update API registry data in API hub, updates are pushed out immediately to portals using [Eventarc](https://docs.cloud.google.com/eventarc/docs).